Rio Vista, California: Humphrey the humpback whale

 Rio Vista was visited by a lost humpback whale in 1985, despite being 60 mi up the Sacramento River from the Pacific Ocean.
 The young whale, nicknamed "Humphrey", attracted throngs of curiosity seekers before he was eventually guided back to sea by rescuers.
 The Army Reserve Unit (481st Transportation Company (Heavy Boat)) was activated to use their vessels (Landing Craft Utility (LCU)) to assist in the guiding of Humphrey back to the sea.

 Again in May 2007, humpbacks were sighted in Rio Vista.
 "Delta" and "Dawn," mother and calf, stopped at least twice in the river near the town.

 Flannery land purchases

-In 2018, a group of investors called Flannery Associates, a subsidiary of California Forever, began purchasing most of the land surrounding Rio Vista and suing those refusing to sell Flannery their land for "constraint of trade."
+In 2018, a group of investors called Flannery Associates LLC (licensed in the state of Delaware) began purchasing land in and around Rio Vista.
+By July 2023 Flannery owned 55,000 acres, making them the largest private land-owner in Solano County.
+This included 30 - 40 acres within the city limits of Rio Vista.
+In May 2023 Flannery filed a $510 million lawsuit against 39 local landowners in Rio Vista and Collinsville accusing them of a conspiracy to "inflate the value of the land", legally a constraint of trade.
+By September 2024 only three defendants had not settled with CA Forever.
+In August 2023 the owners were publicly named in the New York Times for the first time.
+In September 2023 the group began a campaign under the subsidiary of California Forever to develop a 400,000 person city between Rio Vista and Suisun City on some 17,500 acres which lies 2,600 feet from the Rio Vista city limits, an action currently prohibited by the county's orderly growth imitative.
+Eventually submitting a ballot proposal under the name "East Solano Plan" in February 2024 and withdrew their proposal on July 22, 2024, after spending nearly $9 million on the ad campaign.